Lindsay Mills

-Lindsay Mills (born February 20, 1985) is an American acrobat and blogger.
-She came to international attention as the partner of former NSA analyst Edward Snowden in 2013 at the time of the global surveillance disclosures.
+Lindsay Mills (born February 17, 1985) is an American acrobat and blogger.
+She came to international attention as the partner of former NSA contractor Edward Snowden in 2013 at the time of the global surveillance disclosures.
 Mills left the United States to join Snowden in exile in Moscow around October 2014.
 They married in 2017.

-Before the global surveillance disclosures
+Early life and education

 Mills's father Jonathan Mills lives in Laurel, Maryland.
-She graduated from Laurel High School (Maryland) studied at the Maryland Institute College of Art and would later become a dancer and acrobat.
+She graduated from Laurel High School, studied at the Maryland Institute College of Art, and became a dancer and acrobat.

 Mills and Edward Snowden lived together in Baltimore, Japan, and Hawaii.
-They have been together at least since 2009.
+They have been together since at least 2009.

 Mills kept a blog in which she posted pictures of herself posing and performing.
 On May 20, 2013, Snowden left Hawaii for Hong Kong and told her that he was going on a business trip.

 On June 6, 2013, agents from the National Security Agency (NSA) searched Mills's home seeking Snowden.
-On June 9, 2013, The Guardian published a story revealing that Snowden had done the global surveillance disclosures.
+On June 9, 2013, The Guardian published a story revealing that Snowden had made the global surveillance disclosures.
 On June 10, 2013, Mills wrote on her website, "I'll be refraining from blog posts for awhile" then deleted all posts within a day.

 After the global surveillance disclosures

-Mills was shocked to learn what Snowden had done.
-On her personal blog, she wrote: "I feel alone, lost, overwhelmed, and desperate for a reprieve".
+Mills was shocked to learn what had happened to Snowden, writing on her personal blog, "I feel alone, lost, overwhelmed, and desperate for a reprieve".

 Mills became the focus of a media sensation after the global surveillance disclosures when she was identified as Snowden's girlfriend.
 One media outlet called Mills "the girlfriend Edward Snowden left behind".
 In 2013, BuzzFeed reviewed Mills's personal blog.
 It noted that she had a boyfriend whom she called "E" and her "man of mystery".
 Mills blogged about Snowden leaving soon after he left.

 After Snowden left Hawaii, reporters sought to question members of the Waikiki Acrobatic Troupe for insight into Mills and Snowden's relationship.
 Some comments reported from that interview included "I never got to know her", "I wasn't even aware she was in a relationship", and "I have no idea how much pole and other stuff she'd done".

 Between June 2013 and 2014, there was no public awareness in the media of any interaction between Mills and Snowden.
-The public did not know where Mills lived after June 2013.
 By January 2014, Mills had not spoken to the media for seven months.
 Mills's father shared that she was trying to make sense of what had happened and plan for her future.

 Later, the Citizenfour documentary included a scene which showed Snowden and Mills reunited in Moscow.
-This reveal in October 2014 was the first indication in the media that they were still dating.
+This revelation, in October 2014, was the first indication in the media that they were still dating.
 The information that Mills and Snowden were together and happy was surprising because until the documentary, the media had reported that Snowden's life in Russia was a miserable punishment.